 Rob Walat chairs the firm’s Chemical & Materials Technologies Group.
-Rob works with clients ranging in size from startup companies to large global corporations on domestic and international patent issues.
-His practice focuses on competitive analysis, counseling and patent portfolio development.
-He is particularly experienced in areas of patent prosecution, due diligence, opinion work, foreign patent oppositions and patent litigation support.
+Rob has been practicing for over 20 years and provides strategic advice to clients ranging in size from startup companies to large global corporations on domestic and international patent issues.
+His practice focuses on competitive analysis, counseling, and patent portfolio development.
+He is particularly experienced in areas of patent prosecution, due diligence, opinion work, foreign patent oppositions, and patent litigation support.
 He is based in Boston, but also serves clients from the firm's New York office.

-Rob’s work primarily relates to materials and chemical technologies including electronic materials, semiconductors, ceramics, metals and polymeric materials.
-Rob’s technical proficiency also includes areas of nanotechnology, batteries, displays, OLEDs and LEDs.
-Rob has also been a frequent speaker on IP issues and strategies for the LED and OLED industries at national conferences including "Strategies in Light" (2007-2010), "Phosphor Global Summit" (2009 and 2010) and "OLEDs World Summit" (2012).
+Rob’s work primarily relates to materials, mechanical and chemical technologies including polymeric materials, electronic materials, semiconductors, ceramics, and metals.
+Rob’s technical proficiency also includes areas of nanotechnology, batteries, medical devices, displays, and LEDs.

 Prior to joining Wolf Greenfield, Rob was a materials scientist at a startup company working in the field of polymeric materials, where he was a contributing inventor on several pending patents.
 He also worked as a semiconductor process engineer at Intel Corporation.